 5. Buffer Code Editor

-Like the other coding apps for iOS we have mentioned, Buffer Editor provides a native and purposely-built development environment.
+Like other coding apps for iOS, Buffer Editor provides a native and purposely-built development environment.
 We’re sure that pretty much all your needs as a developer will be met by this app.
 That starts with Buffer’s highly customizable interface, letting you switch between a bunch of themes easily.
 On top of that, the app is highly optimized for iPhones and iPads, supporting various multitasking operations.

 You’ll also be happy to hear that Buffer supports connections to GitHub, BitBucket, Dropbox, Google Drive, SFTP, and even SSH servers.
 And when it comes to Buffer’s code editor, it has syntax highlighting and code auto-complete for dozens of languages.
 You can also preview your code using Safari as well as any file type natively supported by iOS and iPadOS.

 - More remote connections supported, including Bitbucket and GitHub